Scorched earth: March of the Ten Thousand

+3rd century BCE

+Second Punic War

 During the Second Punic War in 218–202 BCE, both Carthaginians and Romans used the method selectively during Hannibal's invasion of Italy.
 After the Roman defeat at Lake Trasimene, Quintus Fabius Maximus instructed those living in the path of the invading Carthaginians to burn their houses and grain.

+2nd century BCE

+Third Punic War

 After the end of the Third Punic War in 146 BCE, the Roman Senate also elected to use this method to permanently destroy the Carthaginian capital city, Carthage (near modern-day Tunis).
 The buildings were torn down, their stones scattered so not even rubble remained, and the fields were burned.
 However, the story that they salted the earth is apocryphal.

+1st century BCE

+Gallic Wars

+The system of punitive destruction of property and subjugation of people when accompanying a military campaign was known as vastatio.
+Two of the first uses of scorched earth recorded happened in the Gallic Wars.
+The first was used when the Celtic Helvetii were forced to evacuate their homes in Southern Germany and Switzerland because of incursions of unfriendly Germanic tribes: to add incentive to the march, the Helvetii destroyed everything they could not bring.